deepness651/play-ground/README.md

 ```
 git clone https://github.com/deepness651/push-notification-service.git
 ```
-2. Build and run the service using maven
+2. Build and run the service using maven in project folder

 ```
 mvn package